|

 The proton-proton cycle goes about 10 to 20 times faster

-The CNO cycles goes billions or hundreds of billions of times faster.
+The CNO cycle goes billions or hundreds of billions of times faster.

-In the diagram below, the proton-proton cycle is shown as producing a little more energy as the temperature increases, while the carbon cycle is shown as producing a LOT more.
-At a certain temperature (shown by the intersection of the "curves"), the two reactions are equal; but at higher temperatures, although the proton-proton cycle produces even more energy than at lower temperatures, the rapid increase in the rate of carbon-cycle (hydrogen) burning is so great that for all practical purposes, it is the only thing of importance.
+In the diagram below the proton-proton cycle is shown as producing a little more energy as the temperature increases, while the carbon cycle is shown as producing a LOT more.
+At a certain temperature (shown by the intersection of the "curves") the two reactions are equal; but at higher temperatures, although the proton-proton cycle produces even more energy than at lower temperatures, the rapid increase in the rate of carbon-cycle (hydrogen) burning is so great that for all practical purposes, the CNO cycle is the only thing of importance.